 A characteristic feature of migraine is a severe headache, which usually occurs on one side, but also sometimes appears near the temple, forehead, or around the eyes.
-Migraine should not be ignored.
+Migraines should not be ignored.

 In addition to pain, a variety of other symptoms can occur, such as hypersensitivity to light, noise intolerance, nausea, and vomiting.

 Unlike headaches, migraines only get worse over time and can even lead to exhaustion.